MatthewOsorio/Neural_Noir/README.md

 - pip install PyAudio
 - pip install pygame

-Note from Christine Angela Barlaan:
+## Regarding Code Integrated from Other Sources
+All code was developed by the team.
+Any similarities to online resources stem from implementation styles as suggested by the Panda3D Manual for Python, Version 1.10 (https://docs.panda3d.org/1.10/python/index) and the OpenAI API documentation (https://platform.openai.com/docs/overview).

+Note to the Teaching Team:

 Due to commit misattribution during early development, I have manually counted the lines of code from my initial commits.
 Total contribution = 724 (additions and deletions) + existing documented commits

+- Christine